Social Security Lawyers of Nevada

 DDS will also find out about whether you’re able to do those things that are most related to your ability to work.
 They will find out your limitations regarding walking, sitting, carrying things, lifting things, and being able to carry out simple instructions.
 At no time will your personal treating doctors be asked whether they think you are disabled.

 If your case worker feels like more information is needed, and they are unable to decide whether or not you are really disabled, then the state may require that you attend a special examination.
 The exam may be performed by your own treating doctor, but there are times when a specialist is needed.
 If you need to attend a special examination, you will not be charged for the visit.
 The Social Security Administration will pay for the examination and will even help reimburse you for your cost for travel.

 If you (or someone you love) has been denied Social Security disability benefits, and you feel that you are truly disabled, don’t give up.
 Our office is ready to help you.
-The Nevada Social Security Attorneys at Muckleroy Firm are experienced, helpful and eager to win your case.
+The Social Security Lawyers of Nevada are experienced, helpful and eager to win your case.
 Call us toll-free at (702) 707-2222.
 There is no charge and your call will be kept strictly confidential.

 More Information About the Social Security Disability Program